EvotecIT/homeassistant-siegenia/README.md

 - Heartbeat Interval: keep-alive ping interval
 - Auto-discover IP changes: enabled by default.
 If the controller gets a new IP on the same /24 subnet, the integration will scan for it and update the host automatically (Options → Connection).
 - Manual reconnect: Use Settings → Devices & Services → Siegenia → Configure → Connection to edit the host/credentials even when the device is offline, or call the `siegenia.set_connection` service.
+- Duplicate cleanup: If a legacy “Siegenia Device” remains after IP moves, call `siegenia.cleanup_devices` (Developer Tools → Actions) to merge entities into the main device and remove the empty duplicate.

 ## Features